-Femoral nerve palsy and lateral patellar dislocation are closely related in young calves after dystocia or assisted delivery.
-In both conditions, the quadriceps muscle is biomechanically ineffective with the inability to extend the knee.
+After dystocia or assisted delivery, femoral nerve palsy and lateral patellar dislocation are closely related in young calves.
+In both conditions, the quadriceps muscle is biomechanically ineffective and unable to extend the knee.

-Therefore, the clinical signs are similar, and it is somewhat difficult to differentiate from each other.
-The femoral nerve is damaged by overstretching, while the extended hind limbs insert into the pelvic canal over the cranial border of the pelvic border.
+Therefore, the clinical signs are similar, and it is somewhat difficult to differentiate them.
+The femoral nerve is damaged by overstretching, while the extended hind limbs insert into the pelvic canal over the cranial border of the pelvic wall.

 The nerve is damaged as it enters the quadriceps muscle.
 The experimental sections of the femoral nerve reproduced the clinical conditions.